Lightprotocol/v1-history-checker/README.md

 when finished, you can find the all found user transactions inside `transactions.json` file and the enriched utxo data in the `enrichedUtxos.json` file.

+if no transactions are found, this means there were no Light V1 transactions found for your provided wallet.